bg_wrapper

 3. Make Company-Specific Adjustments

-4. Calculate Valuation Range
+4. Calculate a Valuation Range

-• Document your assumptions and adjustments
+• Document your assumptions and any valuation methods used.

 Best Practices for Getting It Right